 When a person applies for Social Security disability benefits, the Social Security Administration (SSA) will compare their condition to a list of conditions that meet the qualifications for Social Security disability in the Social Security Blue Book.
 This book also lists all necessary eligibility criteria.
 Bipolar disorder appears in Section 12.04, which focuses on affective disorders.

 The SSA defines an affective disorder as a disturbance of mood along with full or partial manic and depressive symptoms.
 A mood is an extended emotion that “colors the whole psychic life” and typically involves elation or depression.
 To qualify for SSD with bipolar disorder, people must meet all of the necessary requirements which include:

 - Medically documented persistence of bipolar disorder with a history of episodes that fit both the manic and depressive stages of the illness,

 - Suffering major restrictions of daily living and activities, maintaining social functions,

 - Concentration, persistence or pace or suffering from repeated decompensation episodes,

 - Providing a medically documented history of a long-term affective disorder for at least two years that’s caused more than a minimal limitation in daily life including the ability to complete basic work activities and is has symptoms or signs currently being treated with medication or psychosocial support.

 You May Qualify for Legal Assistance

 Consult a Social Security lawyer before filing your disability benefits claim.
 You can sign up for a free phone call from an attorney near you today for free legal advice.
-Having a lawyer file your claim paperwork doubles your chances of getting disability benefits the first time you apply!
+Having a lawyer file your claim paperwork triples your chances of getting disability benefits right away!